metelsky/ansible-rails/README.md

 This will provision a Rails box suitable for production use running Nginx, Unicorn and Postgres on a cloud Ubuntu server or local Vagrant environment.

-It should allow you to have a development environment that is identical to your production environment.
+It should allow you to have a development environment that is identical to your production environment
 ## Stack

 + Rails